ponylang/ponyc/README.md

 ## Arch Linux

 Currently the ponyc package in Arch does not work because Arch is using LLVM 5 and ponyc requires LLVM 3.7 to 3.9.

-Also, building from source does not work for the same reason.
+There is experimental support for building from source with LLVM 5.0.0, but this may cause decreased performance or crashes in generated applications.

 Using [Docker](#using-docker) is one choice, another is to use [ponyc-rpm](https://aur.archlinux.org/packages/ponyc-rpm/)